scarlatti/roseingrave/README.md

 The `"masterSpreadsheet"` and `"volunteerSpreadsheet"` values define information for the master and volunteer spreadsheets respectively:

-- `"title"`: The title of the spreadsheet, or the format of the spreadsheet for `"volunteerSpreadsheet"`, with the format string `"{email}"` representing the email of the volunteer.
+- `"title"`: The title of the spreadsheet, or the format of the title for `"volunteerSpreadsheet"`, with the format string `"{email}"` (at most once) representing the email of the volunteer.
 - `"publicAccess"`: The public access of the spreadsheet.
 It can either be `null` (restricted), `"view"`, or `"edit"`.
 Unknown values will default to `null`.